gaffe23/linux-inject/README.md

 # linux-inject
 **Tool for injecting a shared library into a currently running process on Linux.**

 `linux-inject` is intended to provide the Linux equivalent of using `CreateRemoteThread()` on Windows to inject a DLL into a running process.
+It supports x86, x86_64, and ARM.

 ## Caveats